-Do you tend to wake up choking in the middle of the night or feel constantly sleepy throughout the day?
-If so, these could be signs of sleep apnea, which can be a complicated situation in the long run.
-One way to know for sure if you have this condition is to undergo a professional sleep study.
+Do you tend to feel constantly sleepy throughout the day or wake up choking in the middle of the night?
+If so, these could be signs of sleep apnea, which can be detrimental to your overall health or even negatively impact your longevity.
+One way to know for sure if you have this condition is to undergo a sleep study.
 But is it possible to assess yourself at home?
-Keep reading to learn about at-home sleep tests and how they can help you with your situation.
+Keep reading to learn about at-home sleep tests and how they can help you toward getting the quality rest you deserve.

 What Is an At-Home Sleep Test?

-Also known as a home sleep apnea test, this diagnostic method involves using a portable breathing device that you’ll wear while sleeping.
+Also known as a home sleep apnea test, this diagnostic method involves using a portable device that you’ll wear while sleeping.
 The monitor is designed to help people check for obstructive sleep apnea while in the comfort of their home.
-While you rest, the device will assess your breathing and oxygen levels as well as any potential pauses in your breathing, which can be apnea episodes.
-At the end of the test, you can have a clearer idea of your breathing patterns during sleep.
+While you rest, the device will assess your oxygen levels and breathing as well as any potential pauses, which can be apnea episodes.
+At the end of the test, your doctor will evaluate the device and your results so that they can diagnose your situation.

 The Benefits & Limitations of an At-Home Sleep Test

 The main limitation of an at-home sleep test is that it mostly monitors your breathing and oxygen levels, which are only parts of the puzzle of sleep apnea.
-This means you likely won’t get the entire scope of your situation or condition unless you undergo a comprehensive sleep study from a qualified professional.
+This means you likely won’t get the entire scope of your situation or condition unless you undergo a comprehensive sleep study in a dedicated lab.
 Aside from potential technological malfunctions and less accurate data, at-home sleep tests can only help diagnose obstructive sleep apnea, not central sleep apnea.

 About the Author

 Dr. David J. Drummond has been helping patients struggling with sleep apnea for decades.
-A graduate of Northwestern University Dental School in Chicago, he offers a variety of treatment options to improve better quality of sleep, including oral appliance therapy.
+A graduate of Northwestern University Dental School in Chicago, he offers a variety of treatment options to improve better quality of sleep, including oral appliance therapy, and he can also help organize a sleep study for you.
 If you wish to know more about sleep apnea or want to schedule a consultation, don’t hesitate to visit our website or call our team at 580-355-0344.